bazelbuild/starlark/spec.md

 expression `str(x)`, or to a Boolean truth value using the expression `bool(x)`.
 Other operations apply only to certain types.
-For example, the indexing operation `a[i]` works only with strings, bytes values, lists, and tuples, and any application-defined sequences.
+For example, the indexing operation `a[i]` works only with strings, bytes values, lists, and tuples, and any application-defined sequences or mappings.
 The [_value concepts_](#value-concepts) section explains the groupings of types by the operators they support.